 You must be punctual and prepared to submit a specimen during the specified hours.
-Late arrivals will not be allowed to test and the failure to submit a specimen will be considered a positive screen.
+Late arrivals will not be allowed to test and the failure to submit a specimen will be sanctioned as a missed screen.
 Tampering with or diluting a drug screen will result in sanctions and can be grounds for termination from the Douglas County DUI/Drug Court Program.